MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 Browse to the URL of the app to test that the connection to Azure SQL is working.
 You can locate the URL of your app on the App Service overview page.
 Append the `/person` path to the end of the URL to browse to the same endpoint you tested locally.

 The person you created locally should display in the browser.
+Congratulations!
+Your application is now connected to Azure SQL in both local and hosted environments.